 A recent study showed cocoa consumption lowered blood pressure in people who were healthy and with high blood pressure (r).
 Cacao powders and capsules are available as a supplement.
 Make sure you choose one that does not have added sugar or additives.

 22. Olive Oil

 There are studies where olive oil was added to a diet without making any other changes.
-After adding olive oil, participants showed a decrease in systolic and diastolic blood pressure (resource).
-In addition, recent evidence has shown the addition of olive oil into a diet lessened the amount of blood pressure medication needed (resource).
+After adding olive oil, participants showed a decrease in systolic and diastolic blood pressure (r).

 23. Vitamin C

-Third, it has been shown that people with higher vitamin C levels have lower blood pressure (resource).
+Third, it has been shown that people with higher vitamin C levels have lower blood pressure (r).
 Luckily, vitamin C can be found just about anywhere, including your local supermarket.